 Te Rōpū Whakahau shall hold an Annual General Meeting once in every calendar year not being more than fifteen months after the holding of the preceding Annual General Meeting, and notice of an Annual General Meeting shall be given in writing by an officer of Ngā Kaiwhakahau to all members at least one calendar month prior to the meeting.

-13.1 All personal, institutional and honorary members shall be entitled to one vote each.
+13.1 All personal, institutional and honorary members shall be entitled to attend the AGM and cast one vote each.